d-prieto/2026IBComputerScienceCaseStudy/Investigation questions.md

 In the case study there are several questions in the air that should be addressed.
 Here I write some of them in short so they are more easy to digest.

+This is meant to be address by students after working on the definitions

 ## About the hospital (MedTechPro Hospital)

  * It is written that is heavily reliant on technology, using electronic health records and medical devices that use IoT.
 To what extent is that true for regular hospitals around us?